melisaolave/SNPs2CF/README.md

 version 1.2:
 - the object save.progress was added to the SNPs2CF function, to allow saving progress
-- the new function combine.table was added to the functions.R
+- the new function combine.CF.table was added to the functions.R